Worship Band: City on a Hill, from Olivet Nazarene University

 All medication (prescription/over the counter) is required to be handed into and kept by our nurse.
 Please send all necessary medicines clearly labeled with campers name in a Ziploc bag.
 Epi-pens, inhalers and other rescue devices will be held by the camper (or his/her leader).

 Over the counter medications needs to be in the original packaging.
 This includes vitamins and supplements.
 Blister packaging is preferred, but not required.
 Please note the dose and times usually taken.
 Prescription medication needs to be in the bottle from the pharmacy with the patient label.
 No pills that are loose in a pill box or hand labeled container can be given.
 Please check all expiration dates.
 Out of date medication cannot be given.

 Due to the variety/varying degrees of food allergies and dietary preferences our kitchen in not able to accommodate everyone.
 If your camper requires a special diet we ask that you supplement our menu with easy-prep food that is knowingly safe for them to eat.
 We have found that sending food items in a Rubbermaid container labeled with their name works best.
 We have a microwave and a small amount of refrigerator space available for them to use.
-Before you pack supplemental food for dietary reasons, please contact us to talk through our menu to see what your camper may be able to eat or what alternatives we may be able to provide.
-Here is our menu:
+Before you pack supplemental food for dietary reasons, please contact our Food Service Manager Bryan Feeney to talk through our menu to see what your camper may be able to eat or what alternatives we may be able to provide.

 Emergency Phone Number:

 If you need to reach us/your child, please call 262-692-2388.
 We answer this line 24hr/day while Camp is in session.
 Please reserve late night/early morning hours for emergencies only.
 Also note that your child may not be readily available to take your call as he/she is out on the grounds and not in our office.
 We will do our best to make sure your call is returned promptly.